basil2style/dharma-cli/README.md

 ```
 **Returns**

 `BigNumber` - A BigNumber instance representing the length of the loan's auction period, in blocks.
-See [Auction Mechanics](#auction-mechanics) for more information.

 ---